 The Supreme Administrative Court's rulings re-affirm, beyond doubt, that Bogdanka's 2013 claims over K-6-7 are without merit and inadmissible.
-The Board notes that Bogdanka's claims have been rejected by the Polish courts in multiple rulings.

 Injunction against Poland's Ministry of Environment has been over-turned

 In April 2018, Prairie filed a civil law claim against the MoE due to its failure to grant Prairie a mining usufruct agreement over the Jan Karski concessions in order to protect the Company's security of tenure over the project.